obscuritylabs/OS-CFDB/README.md

+# OS-CFDB: Open Source - Common Findings Data Base

+This project aims to provide a single source of common findings seen on **Web/Application**, **Network**, and **Red Team** assessments.
+While this project is scalable, it may not cover every single scenario applicable to your needs or reporting SOP (Standard Operating Procedures).

+> *Please understand that this is **Open Source** project that is driven by **community** feedback.
+If you do not contribute, who will?
+Please take the time to correct, update, or even make a pull request when you are feeling up to the task.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**